Hero image for: Axios npm Incident: Phantom Dependency, RAT Dropper, and Supply-Chain Lessons

 Security vendors and scanners—including tooling such as StepSecurity AI Package Analyst and Harden-Runner—flagged anomalous outbound connections to C2 infrastructure. npm unpublished the bad axios versions within hours and placed plain-crypto-js under security hold, replacing it with a stub.

-Microsoft Threat Intelligence has attributed the campaign to Sapphire Sleet, described as a North Korean state-sponsored group associated with financially motivated and IP-focused operations, with reported impact across sectors including government, finance, retail, and technology.
-SignalStack note: attribution reflects vendor and open-source reporting—threat labels can evolve with new evidence.
+Microsoft Threat Intelligence has attributed the campaign to Sapphire Sleet, described as a North Korean state-sponsored group associated with financially motivated and IP-focused operations, with reported impact across sectors including government, finance, retail, and technology. attribution reflects vendor and open-source reporting—threat labels can evolve with new evidence.

 Why it matters